 When Should You Use an MOU?

-What is the Contents of an MOU?
+What are the Contents of an MOU?

 - the purpose of the commercial partnership;